nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

         - `ProperyToSell`:
             - `House` with `HouseType`: `BUNGALOW` and `Location`: `Serangoon` as well
             - His `PriceRange` that he is willing to sell the property for is (99 999, 200 000)

     - In this case, the PropertyToBuy and PropertyToSell can match(same House, and 99 999 - 100 000 dollars is a matching price)
     - `match 2` will display the list of sellers that match the buyer *Janald*.
 As a result, *Junhong* will be one of the sellers displayed.

-#### Why match is going to be implemented
+#### Why match should be implemented

-* So far, our AgentSee application helps housing agents to keep track of their clients in an efficient manner.
+* Our AgentSee application helps housing agents to keep track of their clients in an efficient manner.

 * Since there are so many buyers and sellers to keep track of, it would be useful for agents to automate the matching of buyers to sellers.
 * The match feature will help agents filter and find a matching property that a buyer wants to buy and a seller wants to sell, which is of great convenience for agents to liase buyers with sellers.